chameleon-system/chameleon-base/UPGRADE-6.3.md

 Log output is no longer collected and no longer sent as attachments with the notification email.

+## RequestInfoService

+- A method `getRequestId()` is added.
+This is a request-level-cached GUID specific for Chameleon.

 # Changed Interfaces and Method Signatures

 This section contains information on interface and method signature changes which affect backwards compatibility (BC).